grafana/writers-toolkit/docs/sources/write/style-guide/write-for-developers/index.md

 For dos and don'ts of writing comments, refer to the [Guidelines for code comments in grafana-\* packages](https://github.com/grafana/grafana/blob/main/contribute/style-guides/code-comments.md).

-For more general advice, consult one of the reputable [Google Style Guides](https://google.github.io/styleguide/) for your favorite programming language.
+For more general advice, consult one of the reputable [Google Style Guides](https://google.github.io/styleguide/) for your programming language.

 ## Reference docs

 Whenever possible, automatically generate API and other reference documentation from source-code comments.
-However documentation is created, make sure it conforms to the [style conventions]({{< relref "../../style-guide/style-conventions" >}}).
+However documentation is created, make sure it conforms to the [style conventions](https://grafana.com/docs/writers-toolkit/write/style-guide/style-conventions/).
 Pay particular attention to properly formatting the elements of code.

 ### Auto-generated documentation

 The advantages of automating documentation programmatically are well-known, and include increased consistency and a reduction in human-made errors.
-But behind every line of auto-generated content is a human author who is responsible for following the [style guide]({{< relref "../../style-guide" >}}).
+But behind every line of auto-generated content is a human author who is responsible for following the style guide.

 When writing documentation used by an auto-generated program to create publishable content, keep the following things in mind: